Diamond Cut Grade – Everything You Need To Know

 What Are The Diamond Cut Grades?

-The most commonly used grading system for Diamond cut is the the one that was released by the GIA in 2005, following 15 years of research and includes 5 grades, which are:
+The most commonly used grading system for Diamond cut is the one that was released by the GIA in 2005, following 15 years of research and includes 5 grades, which are:

 - Excellent